-When I first heard that The Worst Witch was coming to Norwich, I was both excited and nervous, I had been a huge fan of Jill Murphy’s books, reading all about Mildred Hubble and her antics as a child (way before Harry Potter was invented!) and I also remember reading the same books to Xene when she was Viggo’s age, and every night she would ask for one more chapter to find out what trouble Mildred would find herself in next!
+When I first heard that The Worst Witch was coming to Norwich.
+I was both excited and nervous.
+I had been a huge fan of Jill Murphy’s books.
+Reading all about Mildred Hubble and her antics as a child (way before Harry Potter was invented!).
+I also remember reading the same books to Xene when she was Viggo’s age, and every night she would ask for one more chapter to find out what trouble Mildred would find herself in next!

 But I have to say I was not disappointed, both Eowyn and I LOVED the show.

 Mildred Hubble was an ordinary girl who found herself in an extraordinary place: a school for witches.
 Now in her final year, accident prone Mildred and her fellow pupils are about to embark on their biggest and most important adventure yet….

 Jealous Ethel Hallow is always out to spoil Mildred’s fun.
 Miss Hardbroom is opposed to all fun in general.
 And just as Mildred sparks some inevitable mayhem certain to upset them both.
 An old enemy returns with a plan for revenge that could threaten not just the Academy, but the whole world.

 The Worst Witch stories have sold more than five million copies worldwide and been made into numerous films and TV series.
 Featuring Jill Murphy’s beloved characters, this new action-packed stage adaptation includes original songs, music, magic and a dose of Mildred’s unique brand of utter pandemonium!

 The story starts as a re-enactment of Mildred’s first term of school at Cackle Academy.
 How she turns up there quite by chance, and was never meant to enrol at the witches school.
 However the headmistress saw something special in her and knew she would become a fine witch one day.
 Although it took quite a while for her to master any kind of skills!